 The Real Costs of Corporate Credit Ratings

 Credit rating agencies emphasize the importance of specific financial ratio thresholds in their rating process.
-Firms on the favorable side of these thresholds are more likely to receive higher ratings than similar firms that are not.
-I show that firms near these salient thresholds respond to the incentive to improve their appearance on this dimension by distorting real investment activities during periods leading up to bond issuance.
-These firms are significantly more likely to reduce R&D and SG&A expenditures compared to observationally similar firms not near a threshold.
-Subsequently, they are more likely to experience declines in innovation output, profitability, and Tobin's Q. These distortions highlight an important cost of arms-length financing and an adverse consequence of transparency in credit rating criteria.
+Firms below these thresholds are more likely to receive higher ratings than similar firms that are not.
+I show that firms near key Debt/EBITDA thresholds are significantly more likely to reduce R\&D and SG\&A expenditures (boosting EBITDA) prior to bond issuance compared to observationally similar firms not near a threshold.
+Subsequently, they are more likely to experience declines in patent productivity, profitability, and Tobin's Q. These distortions highlight an important cost of arm's-length financing and an adverse consequence of transparency in credit rating criteria.

 Keywords: credit ratings, transparency, real distortions